playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-history-through-code/index.md

 This compilation requires that your code strictly follow the rules of React Hooks, behaves well with StrictMode, and broadly follows any other React rules that have been outlined in [their ESLint rules](https://react.dev/learn/react-compiler#installing-eslint-plugin-react-compiler).

-This move has shown [huge improvements for large-scale projects](https://youtu.be/lyEKhv8-3n0?si=4oUjrIoztcW-X70C&t=3296), but has also come with criticisms.
+This move has shown [huge improvements for large-scale projects](https://youtu.be/lyEKhv8-3n0?si=4oUjrIoztcW-X70C&t=3296), but its core concepts aren't entirely new for React.

-Once again, though, the criticisms often come with a misunderstanding of React's history and stated goals.

 See, the React Compiler wasn't the first JavaScript compiler project Facebook has undertaken: [as far back as 2017](https://github.com/facebookarchive/prepack/releases/tag/v0.2.6) Facebook was working on ["Prepack"](https://prepack.io/), a generalized JavaScript compiler to take code and try to resolve as much logic as it could ahead-of-time: